 Digital moves fast.
 It’s difficult to hire good people quickly.
 So, what do we do about it?

-It was my pleasure to host a roundtable for senior digital and marketing leaders discussing the challenges of structuring digital teams and maintaining culture whilst scaling at pace.
-These are my key takeaways from the evening.
+La Fosse hosted a roundtable for senior digital and marketing leaders discussing the challenges of structuring digital teams and maintaining culture whilst scaling at pace.
+These are the key takeaways from the evening.

 Since the needs of the business flex as you scale, it makes sense that the digital team’s structure will do the same.
 However, this is easier said than done when it comes to recruitment.
 How do you hire for now, but still bring in talent who can deal with what’s round the corner – identify the Mr/Ms Rights rather than the Mr/Ms Right Nows?